 How to inject collagen to melt scars and remove post demodex acne pimples and dark spots on face.

-Post acne cars are formed as a result of the recovery process of the skin tissues that was destroyed during the acne inflammatory process.
+Post acne scars are formed as a result of the recovery process of the skin tissues that were destroyed during the acne inflammatory process.
 Depending on the duration of acne treatment and the inflammatory process which are individually different the scars are formed in different shapes and types.
-As we all know, the main reason for scarring are severe forms of acne such as nodules and cysts.
+As we all know, the main reason for scarring are from severe forms of acne such as nodules and cysts.
 It is possible to avoid acne scarring with use of effective acne medication.
-But there are few other reasons that scars can not be avoided.
-Post surgical scars, scars after burns, animal bites scars, scars after chickenpox and few other rare reasons.
+Although most scars can be faded, there are a few rare scars can not be avoided or faded.
+Post surgical scars, scars after burns, animal bites scars, scars after chickenpox and a few other rare reasons.

 Topical use of creams with vitamin C is one of the safest and most effective ways to restore the scar tissue.